-Add to that the narrow rural roads, the friendly locals and the many (many) discoveries to make at each and every place you visit and that “see it all” itinerary becomes overwhelming and rushed; far too much to do in a single visit.
+Add to that the narrow rural roads, the friendly locals and the many (many) discoveries to make at each and every place you visit and that “see it all” vacation to Ireland itinerary becomes overwhelming and rushed; far too much to do in a single visit.

 But, beyond that, the ideas are vague… traditional music is often mentioned, as is the thought of learning Irish dance, but how to see and do these things?
 Often first time visitors aren’t sure where to begin.

 First Visit to Ireland Itinerary

 In these three counties your family can experience some of Ireland’s most magical locations, breathtaking sights, incredible history and beautiful culture.

 For this itinerary (based on a one week vacation) I recommend arriving at Shannon Airport, if at all possible; it will save you a few hours of driving time.

-Day 1 & 2
+Day 1 & 2: Killarney, Ireland

-I recommend splitting your day in 2 halves, with a more grown-up activity and a more kid-friendly activity, with room to fill in explorations.
-With so many things to do in this area, you may find it difficult to choose your activities.
+I recommend splitting your day in 2 halves, with a more grown-up activity and a more kid-friendly activity, with room to fill in with spontaneous explorations.

 - Take a jaunting cart ride from Killarney to Ross Castle, through Killarney National Park.